tboudreaux/GridFire/docs/static/mainpage.md

 Reaclib database](https://reaclib.jinaweb.org/index.php).

-`GraphEngine`s are constructed from a seed composition of species from which they recursivley expand their topology outward, following known reaction pathways and adding new species to the tracked list as they expand.
+`GraphEngine`s are constructed from a seed composition of species from which they recursively expand their topology outward, following known reaction pathways and adding new species to the tracked list as they expand.